brentgroves/status/2024/week12.md

 # Father's direction

+My son do not be anxious when there is so many things to do.
+Instead look to us for guidance and we will help you with each task.
+Remember we have a plan for you and we will be with you each step of the way so do not worry our son.

 We have heard your prayer and will give you courage to face every trial, trouble, pain, and sorrow.
 You will be able to endure each hardship because of the faith and hope that we have given you.
 So do not fear and rejoice because along with the hardships you must face to learn what you must there will also be great wonders for you to explore with us and those around you!

 I love you and will help you to have a loving heart!
 I will give you courage and help you to bear each trial and endure every hardship my son.
 Do not forget that you are part of a community and I want you to learn to love each person, creature, and even the land where you live.